sodafoundation/installer/README.md

 ### Install steps

-Ensure no ansible & docker installed, OR **Lastest** ansible and docker tools are installed with versions listed below or later.
+Ensure no ansible & docker installed, OR **Latest** ansible and docker tools are installed with versions listed below or later.
 If ansible & docker is not installed in the OS, script `install_dependencies.sh` will install it.

-Update configurations for individual projects in **`installer/ansible/group_var/*.yml`** and follow comands listed below.
+Update configurations for individual projects in **`installer/ansible/group_var/*.yml`** and follow commands listed below.

 * auth.yml
 * common.yml